Periodontal Disease Treatment Austin, TX

 Scaling & Root Planing

-If gum disease is found early, scaling and root planing may be all you need.
-This two-step treatment is like a deep cleaning but focuses on the gum line.
-First, we use special tools to remove plaque and tartar, the main causes of gum disease.
-Then, we smooth the roots of your teeth to help them heal and prevent bacteria from building up again.
+Scaling and root planing may be all you need if our dentists find gum disease in its early stages.
+This two-step treatment is like a deep cleaning but focuses on your gum line.
+First, our hygienist uses special tools to remove plaque and tartar.
+Then, we smooth the roots of your teeth to prevent bacteria from building up again.
+This will also help your gums heal.

 Antibiotic Therapy

 We can also prescribe PerioScience rinses and other products for you to use at home.
-These help boost the natural bacteria-fighting agents in your saliva, helping you fight infections on your own.
+These help boost the natural bacteria-fighting agents in your saliva to better fight infections.

 The Effects of Gum Disease